rezaaliasgarirenani/rezaaliasgarirenani/document/Timeline.md

-# Date format: DD/MM/YYYY - Time Format: Hour/Minute/Second (24)
+# Date Format: DD/MM/YYYY - Time Format: Hour/Minute/Second (24)

 # General Plan:
 1) Contribute to science and technology applicable for space exploration as a NASA Engineer.